gsonkow/blog/README.md

 # Blog App

-This is a trivial blog app, started with create-react-app.
+This is a blog app, created with React.
+Accesses a firestore database for reading/writing articles

 Hosted at:
 https://blog-d6137.web.app/